Invasive Mosquito Species

 Aedes aegypti and Aedes albopictus - Invasive Mosquito Species Capable of Transmitting Disease

-Commonly referred to as the Yellow Fever mosquito, the Aedes aegypti mosquito has a worldwide distribution in tropic and subtrdopical areas.
-In August 2022, and in August 2024, Aedes aegypti were found in Contra Costa County.
+Commonly referred to as the Yellow Fever mosquito, the Aedes aegypti mosquito has a worldwide distribution in tropic and subtropical areas.
+In August 2022, August 2024, and September 2024, Aedes aegypti were found in Contra Costa County.

 • Aedes aegypti is a small, dark mosquito with a white violin-shaped marking on its back and banded legs.